Making Live TV Feel Like Streaming

 My Role

-Zattoo is a platform for IP-based transmission of TV channels and video on-demand content to a variety of devices.
-One of the flagship features of the consumer-facing product is the possibility to record live TV shows (TiVo style).
+Zattoo is a live TV streaming platform available across a wide range of devices.
+One of its most popular features is the ability to record live TV shows (TiVo style).

-The core sprint team was composed of product owners, designers, engineers, business intelligence and customer success specialists.
+The core team: product owners, designers, engineers, BI, and customer success.

 Content Discovery